gum84/Megadrive-/Choosing-a-microcontroller.md

 * **If you have to buy a new chip from scratch** I'd strongly recommend getting an **Arduino Nano**, since:
-  * It is cheap (Non-official clones are 2-3 EUR straight from China, shipping included!).
+  * It is cheap (Unofficial clones are 2-3 EUR straight from China, shipping included!).
   * It has plenty of pins, which means it supports all the features.
   * It has an embedded USB port and serial converter, allowing for easy upgrades (and debugging, in case).